 To truly explore the backcountry of Keweenaw County, your best option is to hop on your ATV or side-by-side and hit the trail.
 A network of two tracks and rough logging roads stretch from Ahmeek to Cliff Drive to High Rock Bay and everywhere in between.
-Whether you're just heading up the trail to see a buddy or seeing what's at the end of that long-forgotten road, the Keweenaw's robust ORV trail network is without a doubt the most scenic route.
+Whether you're just heading up the trail to meet a friend or seeing what's at the end of that long-forgotten road, the Keweenaw's robust ORV trail network is without a doubt the most scenic route.
 Your new favorite place could be right around the next bend in the trail, just waiting to be discovered.

 ORV trails are protected by landowner agreements and easements, two tools that are essential for keeping trails open and accessible for all users.
 However, although our trail riding experience is incredible as-is, there's always room to grow.
 Doing so requires willing landowners.
 Miles of additional trails could be established if we can secure access to these parcels, opening up huge new areas to fish, hunt, camp, and explore during the summer and fall seasons.
 Permanent access to the heart of the Keweenaw also prevents fragmentation of the landscape, ensuring existing trails aren't cut off by landowners unwilling to allow trails to cross their property.
 Not every trail or two-track are protected by easements, and those that aren't can be lost for good.